Can Insurance Cancel Your Policy?

 In addition, you will not be able to buy a car insurance policy on a payment plan from a different insurance company until the balance is paid with your previous company.
 No new insurance provider will be willing to offer you a payment plan until your arrears are paid with the last provider.
 Therefore, unless you can afford to pay for a new policy entirely upfront, it will be extremely difficult to obtain a new policy without paying off your debts.

-Should a situation arise in which you are unable to pay the next installment of your car insurance policy on time, notify your broker or insurance company as soon as possible.
+Should a situation arise in which you are unable to pay the next instalment of your car insurance policy on time, notify your broker or insurance company as soon as possible.
 Informing your insurer of your predicament can prevent a non-payment cancellation.

 Misrepresentation